 - 1. What is the mass of your cart? - 2.
 What are the angle of the track? - 3.
 What is the average velocity on your graph? - 4.
-What is the average acceleration on your graph? - 5.
-Compute a value of g for each angle using equation 4
+What is the average acceleration on your graph?

-6. What is the percent error/difference for this value to the actual value and to your value in the Galilean experiment.
+- 5. Compute a value of g for each angle using equation 4. - 6.
+Compare this value to the actual value and to your value in the Galilean experiment.
 What does this tell you about each experiment?